K1zum1/AstroWind/source/setup/README.md

 To initiate the LTE3D model, follow these steps:

-1. **Compile RADMC3D**: If not already compiled, compile RADMC3D on your system.
+1. If not already compiled, compile RADMC3D on your system.
-2. **Navigate to the Directory**: Navigate to the directory containing the setup files for the LTE3D model.
+2. Navigate to the directory containing the setup files for the LTE3D model.
+3. Copy the files found in the setup directory, and paste them into the LTE3D model.
-3. **Run the Scripts**: Run the scripts in the order stated below.
+4. Run the scripts in the order stated below.
 This is crucial for the correct execution of the model.

+## Prerequisites

+Before executing any code, ensure your model contains the following files:

+- `dustkappa_silicate.inp`
+- `Makefile`
+- `molecule_co.inp`
+- `problem_setup.py`
+- `velocityChannelmapper.py`
+- `master.py`
+- `newvel`

+These files are essential for the correct functioning of the model.

 ## Warning

-**If you change a paramter in parameters.py, you must rerun the setup again to see the new results**
+**The only file you should be modifying is parameters.py.**

+**Modifying any other files may result in the program potentially do unexpected things.**

+**Only make changes to the model and setup if you know what to change**

 # Velocity Channel Map